App Center Pricing

 What happens if a paid user's subscription has an issue (credit card expiry)?

 Azure will notify you via an email notification first.
-In App Center you will be downgraded the free tier temporarily until youfix their subscription issue.
+In App Center, you will be downgraded to the free tier temporarily until the subscription issue is fixed.
 Once it's fixed we will convert you back to your previously selected paid plan.